getodk/central-frontend/packages/odk-xpath/README.md

 Likewise, `result` is API-compatible with the standard DOM [`XPathResult`](https://developer.mozilla.org/en-US/docs/Web/API/XPathResult).

 **Note on APIs:** we do not currently provide typical convience API extensions for e.g. common iteration tasks (although we may eventually).
-It is likely that the standard iterator API result types will perform better than their snapshot counterparts.[^3]
+It is likely that the standard iterator API result types will perform better than their snapshot counterparts.
+It is also likely that unordered results may perform better than ordered, now or after future optimizations.
+Of course, caution should be used with unordered results in general.

+## Supported/tested environments

+- Browsers (latest versions)
+  - Chrome/Chromium-based browsers (tested only in Chromium)
+  - Firefox
+  - Safari/WebKit (tested WebKit directly)
+- Non-browser runtimes with a DOM compatibility environement.
+  - Node (current/LTS; tested with [jsdom](https://github.com/jsdom/jsdom)).
+Node compatibility **does not** require any native extensions.
+DOM compatibility **does not** require any underlying XPath evaluation functionality (though it does currently rely on global constants like `XPathResult`).
+  - Other runtimes and DOM compatibility libraries are not currently tested, support is unknown.

 ## Known issues and incompatibilities